Allergies vs Cold: How to Tell the Difference (Fast)

 Treating Allergies

 For most people, the fastest relief comes from over-the-counter medications that calm your immune system’s overreaction.
-A once-daily antihistamine (Zyrtec, Allegra, Claritin, etc.) helps the itchy eyes, runny nose, and sneezing without making you drowsy.
+A once-daily antihistamine (Zyrtec, Allegra, Claritin, etc.) can help itchy eyes, runny nose, and sneezing without making you drowsy.

 Skip the Benadryl (diphenhydramine) and Afrin sprays, as these can cause serious side effects, including rebound congestion.